Optimal Calibration of the Endpoint-corrected Hilbert Transform: Proofs Derivations

 \subsection{Correlation form of the minimal MSE}

 \begin{proof}[Proof of Corollary~\ref{cor:correlation-form}] By the definition of $\rho_{Z\hat{Z}}$,

 Substitution into \eqref{eq:Jmin-general} yields

 which is \eqref{eq:Jmin-corr}.
-The Cauchy-Schwarz inequality implies $\abs*{\rho_{Z\hat{Z}}} \le 1$, hence $0 \le 1 - \abs*{\rho_{Z\hat{Z}}}^2 \le 1$ and
+The Cauchy-Schwarz inequality implies $\abs*{\rho_{Z\hat{Z}}} \leq 1$, hence $0 \leq 1 - \abs*{\rho_{Z\hat{Z}}}^2 \leq 1$ and

-Equality $J(C_{\mathrm{opt}}) = 0$ holds if and only if $\abs{\rho_{Z\hat{Z}}} = 1$, which is equivalent to $\hat{Z} = C Z$ almost surely for some constant $C$.
-Equality $J(C_{\mathrm{opt}}) = \mathbb{E}[\abs{Z}^2]$ holds if and only if $\rho_{Z\hat{Z}} = 0$, i.e.\ $\hat{Z}$ and $Z$ are uncorrelated. \end{proof}
+Equality $J(C_\text{opt}) = 0$ holds if and only if $\abs{\rho_{Z\hat{Z}}} = 1$, which is equivalent to $\hat{Z} = C Z$ almost surely for some constant $C$.
+Equality $J(C_\text{opt}) = \mathbb{E}[\abs{Z}^2]$ holds if and only if $\rho_{Z\hat{Z}} = 0$, i.e.\ $\hat{Z}$ and $Z$ are uncorrelated. \end{proof}

 Corollary~\ref{cor:correlation-form} shows that, after calibration, the minimal achievable mean-square error is entirely determined by the squared magnitude of the complex correlation coefficient between the ecHT endpoint $\hat{Z}$ and the ideal analytic signal $Z$.
 The remaining error is equal to the signal power scaled by $(1-\abs*{\rho_{Z\hat{Z}}}^2)$, which quantifies the fraction of signal energy that is fundamentally unrecoverable by any linear calibration.
-Perfect correlation $\abs*{\rho_{Z\hat{Z}}}^2 = 1$ implies that calibration can fully correct the ecHT up to a constant complex gain, whereas zero correlation means that the ecHT output contains no usable information about the true signal.
-Thus, correlation (not calibration) sets the fundamental accuracy limit of the c-ecHT, and all sources of distortion impact performance only insofar as they reduce this correlation.\\
+Perfect correlation $\abs*{\rho_{Z\hat{Z}}}^2 = 1$ implies that calibration can fully correct the ecHT, whereas zero correlation means that the ecHT output contains no usable information about the true signal.
+Thus, correlation (not calibration) sets the fundamental accuracy limit of the cecHT, and all sources of distortion impact performance only insofar as they reduce this correlation.\\

-Geometrically, the calibrated estimate $C_{\mathrm{opt}}\hat Z$ is the orthogonal projection of $Z$ onto the one-dimensional subspace spanned by $\hat Z$ in the Hilbert space of complex random variables, and $J(C_{\mathrm{opt}})$ equals the squared norm of the irreducible projection residual.
+Geometrically, the calibrated estimate $C_\text{opt}\hat Z$ is the orthogonal projection of $Z$ onto the one-dimensional subspace spanned by $\hat Z$ in the Hilbert space of complex random variables, and $J(C_\text{opt})$ equals the squared norm of the irreducible projection residual.
 Equivalently, the factor $\abs*{\rho_{Z\hat Z}}^2$ represents the fraction of the analytic signal energy that is linearly recoverable from the ecHT output, while $1 - \abs*{\rho_{Z\hat Z}}^2$ quantifies the fundamental energy loss induced by filtering, windowing, and spectral leakage.